mobile View, to the German Version tap the flag

 Explanation

-The British Antarctic Territory, is internationally only partially recognized.
-The British possession of this area goes back to the appropriation of the South Shetland Islands in 1819, the South Orkney Islands in 1821 and the peninsula of Graham Land in 1832.
-The until today existing British possessions of the Falkland Islands, South Georgia Islands and the South Sandwich Islands (South Antillas) allowed the appropriation of a whole sector of Antarctica, between 20° and 80° W, in 1908.
-Between 1940 and 1942, Chile and Argentina raised claims on the British territory, which were without foundation, not only because of the property of the British South Antillas.
-The Antarctic Treaty of 1st of December in 1959 froze all claims, and helds below 60° S become no longer displayed on maps.
-The British claimed ownership of the Antarctic sector are recognized by Australia, France, New Zealand and Norway, but not by the United Nations, Argentina, Chile, USA and Russia and many other countries.
+The British Antarctic Territory is only partially recognised internationally.
+The British possession of this territory dates back to the seizure of the South Shetland Islands in 1819, the South Orkney Islands in 1821 and the Grahamland Peninsula in 1832.
+The British possession of the Falkland Islands, the island of South Georgia and the South Sandwich Islands (South Antilles), which still exists today, allowed United Kingdom to claim an entire sector of Antarctica in 1908, between 20° and 80° W. Between 1940 and 1942, Chile and Argentina began to make claims to British territory, which were and are unfounded, not only because of the British possession of the South Antilles.
+The Antarctic Treaty of 1st of December in 1959 froze all claims, and possession below 60° S is no longer shown on maps.
+The British claims to ownership of the Antarctic sector are recognised by Australia, France, New Zealand and Norway, but not by the United Nations, Argentina, Chile, the USA, Russia and many other countries.

 Source: Volker Preuß